Professional development

+Professional development, also known as professional education, is learning that leads to or emphasizes education in a specific professional career field or builds practical job applicable skills emphasizing praxis in addition to the transferable skills and theoretical academic knowledge found in traditional liberal arts and pure sciences education.
+It is used to earn or maintain professional credentials such as professional certifications or academic degrees through formal coursework at institutions known as professional schools, or attending conferences and informal learning opportunities to strengthen or gain new skills.

-Professional development is learning to earn or maintain professional credentials such as academic degrees to formal coursework, attending conferences, and informal learning opportunities situated in practice.
-It has been described as intensive and collaborative, ideally incorporating an evaluative stage.
-There is a variety of approaches to professional development, including consultation, coaching, communities of practice, lesson study, mentoring, reflective supervision and technical assistance.
+Professional education has been described as intensive and collaborative, ideally incorporating an evaluative stage.
+There is a variety of approaches to professional development or professional education, including consultation, coaching, communities of practice, lesson study, case study, capstone project, mentoring, reflective supervision and technical assistance.

-History

-The University of Management and Technology notes the use of the phrase "professional development" from 1857 onwards.

-In the training of school staff in the United States, "[t]he need for professional development ... came to the forefront in the 1960s".

 Participants

-A wide variety of people, such as teachers, military officers and non-commissioned officers, health care professionals, lawyers, accountants and engineers engage in professional development.
+A wide variety of people, such as teachers, military officers and non-commissioned officers, health care professionals, architects, lawyers, accountants and engineers engage in professional development.
 Individuals may participate in professional development because of an interest in lifelong learning, a sense of moral obligation, to maintain and improve professional competence, to enhance career progression, to keep abreast of new technology and practices, or to comply with professional regulatory requirements.
+In the training of school staff in the United States, "[t]he need for professional development ... came to the forefront in the 1960s".
 Many American states have professional development requirements for school teachers.
 For example, Arkansas teachers must complete 60 hours of documented professional development activities annually.
 Professional development credits are named differently from state to state.
 For example, teachers in Indiana are required to earn 90 Continuing Renewal Units (CRUs) per year; in Massachusetts, teachers need 150 Professional Development Points (PDPs); and in Georgia, teachers must earn 10 Professional Learning Units (PLUs).
 American and Canadian nurses, as well as those in the United Kingdom, have to participate in formal and informal professional development (earning credit based on attendance of education that has been accredited by a regulatory agency) in order to maintain professional registration.

-Professional school

-A professional school is a graduate school level institution that prepares students for careers in specific fields.
-Some of the schools also offer undergraduate degrees in specific professions.
-Examples of this type of school include: